Botche/CarUs/README.md

 # Carus
-Project for ReactJs course at Softuni
+Project for ReactJS course at Softuni